 Discuss Finances & Expectations

-A couple years ago, I went on a Europe trip with three friends who were studying for their masters in Edinburgh.
-While I was working full-time and had a steady income, my friends budget was limited, so they couldn’t spend a lot of money.
-And in hindsight, I didn’t want to spend a lot of money since I had student loans and bills to pay when I got back home.
+A couple of years ago, I went on a Europe trip with three friends studying for their masters in Edinburgh.
+While I was working full-time and had a steady income, my friends’ budget was limited, so they couldn’t spend a lot of money.
+And in hindsight, I didn’t want to spend a lot either since I had student loans and bills to pay when I got back home.
 We decided on what destinations we wanted to visit based on our budgets.
-From there we agreed that we’d do as many free things as possible and cook our own meals.
+From there we agreed that we’d do as many free things as possible and cook our meals.

-Discussing finances with friends could be awkward, but it’s necessary to have this conversation in advance.
-The last thing anyone wants is to debate with their friend(s) over eating at a pricey restaurant, or grabbing street food.
+Discussing finances with friends could be awkward, but it’s a necessary conversation to have in advance.
+The last thing anyone wants is to debate with their friend(s) eating at a pricey restaurant or grabbing street food.
 It may also be necessary to discuss how you’ll deal with joint expenses, such as accommodations.
-You can decide to alternate on picking up tabs and do the honor system.
-There’s also plenty of apps that assist with splitting the bill and allows you to easily transfer funds – I’ve used Splitwise.
+You can decide to alternate between picking up tabs and doing the honor system.
+There are also plenty of apps that assist with splitting the bill and allow you to easily transfer funds – I’ve used Splitwise.

 Identify Each Persons Strengths & Skills

 Everyone should take on a role before, and during, the trip based on their unique skills and strengths.
-When I travel with friends, I’m often the planner, time-manager and photographer.
+When I travel with friends, I’m often the planner, time manager, and photographer.
 Or at least I like to think I’m a photographer.
-I know I’m naturally a great planner and can also ensure that we’ll get to the airport on time.
-But I have friends who are skilled at things I lack (e.g. problem solving, bilingualism, etc.).
+I know I’m naturally a great planner and can ensure we’ll get to the airport on time.
+But I have friends skilled at things I lack (e.g. problem-solving, bilingualism, etc.).
 Encourage your friends to take a role that matches their skills, you can always swap roles when needed.

 Struggling to identify the type of friends you should travel with?
 Read my insight on the 12 Best Types of Friends to Travel With at Brit+Co.